second-state/wasmedge-rustsdk-examples/call-wasm-lib-from-host/README.md

-# Call a Wasm Function from Host
+# Call a Wasm Library from Host

 This example demonstrates how to define a wasm library that holds a function to be exported, and then run the wasm function over WasmEdge Runtime.